cvet/fonline/README.md

 Before clone make sure that you install [Git LFS](https://git-lfs.github.com/)

-...write about build with CMake
+...write about build with cmake
+...write about make sdk
+...write about how setup own test environment

 ## Third-party packages